elastx/elx-docs/content/en/docs/dbaas/guides/dbaas_terraform.md

 ---

 Copy Client ID and Client Secret.
 We will be using them to authenticate to DBaaS with Terraform.
-Make sure you've copied and saved the client secret before you close the dialog.
+Make sure you've copied and saved the client secret before closing the popup window.
 The client secret cannot be obtained later and you will have to create a new one.

 ![Copy credential](/img/dbaas/guides/dbaas_terraform_backend-2.png)